Skip to game

 Canfield Solitaire

-A casino-origin solitaire game where foundations build up from a randomly determined base rank with wrapping.
-Features a 13-card reserve pile, four compact tableau columns, and draw-three stock with unlimited redeals.
+Casino-origin solitaire: foundations build up from a random base rank with wrapping.
+13-card reserve, four compact tableau columns, draw-three stock with unlimited redeals.

 Win rate: ~10% · Random base rank · 4 columns + reserve